 Many of the products we use today are causing stress to the planet.
 We need new materials and new systems of production to regenerate and restore nature’s balance.
 Besides the potential toxic risks of any new material or process innovation, what other impacts should be on our radar?
 How do we avoid solving one problem while creating another?

 Keynote Presentation and Discussion

 Chelsea Rochman, Assistant Professor in Ecology, University of Toronto & Scientific Advisor to Ocean Conservancy

 NETWORKING LUNCH |

 THE BUILT ENVIRONMENT|

 New technologies and materials are emerging that offer promising new opportunities to decrease and even neutralize the built environment’s waste generation and carbon footprint.
 From alternative building materials and design, to material re-use, smart buildings, and integrated policy networks.
 Circular economy principles are being recognized by governments and businesses as tools that will lessen the environmental impacts of the built environment while increasing livability.
-This session will dive into the increasing opportunities to re-imagine the built environment.
+How do we dive into the increasing opportunities to re-imagine the built environment?

 2:30 pm ||